KevweOgbighen/IOS101/README.md

 Submitted by: Kevwe Ogbighen

-IOS101-Prework is an app that background changes color when button is pressed.
+IOS101-Prework is an app whose background changes color when the button is pressed.

-Time spent: 1 hours spent in total
+Time spent: 1 hour spent in total

 ## Required Features